shaofei-wang/VASP-density-of-state-DOS-/README.md

 make note to avoid memory losse
 The calculate process of DOS, should have threee parts.
 The first parts: optimized structures.
 Almoust every parts of vasp calculation should start at the optimize process.
-That is to make the structure more reasonable and near the practic.
+That is to make the structure more reasonable and near the practis.
 INCAR
 SYSTM=Ti
 ENCUT=400